machines-in-motion/StagewiseSQP/README.md

 # Stagewise implementation of SQPs for OCP

-This is the repository that contains the code to generate the benchmarks of [paper](https://ieeexplore.ieee.org/abstract/document/11112619).
+This is the repository that contains the code to generate the benchmarks of the following [paper](https://ieeexplore.ieee.org/abstract/document/11112619).
 It includes trajectory optimization scripts and the MPC scipts used in our hardware experiments.

 ## Quick Overview of the code